lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/80 DeployOnTargets/02 AUX PXI.md

 - **./ModbusTemperatureControllers/cabinetName_mapping.txt:** This file is **necessary** at boot, here the configuration for the modbus mapping (shared variables between the PXI and the temperature controllers) is defined.
 If not found at boot the code won't startup.
+- **./OSS/OSS_AdditionalFaultMonitoring.json:** This file is **necessary** at boot, this file defines which variables are read for obtaining the detailed alarm list from the OSS system.
+Each variable has a list of bit in array format, this string values will be sent when the corresponding bit is active.
 - **./OSS/OSS_CabinetTemperatureMonitoring.json:** This file is **necessary** at boot, this file defines which variables are read for monitoring the temperature of the OSS cabinets.
 It also defines under which names are published to the event system.